 ii Port state control

 Korea is a member of the Tokyo Memorandum of Understanding on Port State Control in the Asia-Pacific Region 1994 (the Tokyo MOU).
 The authority in charge is the Ministry of Oceans and Fisheries (MOF).
-The legislation in this respect includes the Ship Safety Act, the Ship Act, the Seafarers Act, the Ship Employees Act, the Maritime Safety Act and the Marine Environment Management Act.
+The domestic legislation in this respect includes the Ship Safety Act, the Ship Act, the Seafarers Act, the Ship Employees Act, the Maritime Safety Act and the Marine Environment Management Act.

 iii Registration and classification

-Both registers are only available for vessels owned by Korean legal entities (including companies).
+Both registers are available only for vessels owned by Korean legal entities (including companies).

 iv Environmental regulation

 Korea has ratified MARPOL (73/78) (Annexes I to V) and its 1997 Protocol (Annex VI), the OPRC Convention (and the OPRC-HNS Protocol), the 1976 and 1992 Protocols to the CLC Convention, the 1992 and 2003 Protocols to the Fund Convention, the Bunker Convention, the Anti-Fouling Convention and the Ballast Water Management Convention.
-The legislation in this area includes the Marine Environment Management Act and the Clean Air Conservation Act.
+The domestic legislation in this area includes the Marine Environment Management Act and the Clean Air Conservation Act.

 v Collisions, salvage and wrecks